AfterShip/apps-opencart/README.md

 1. Download the new extension from [here](download/aftership.ocmod.zip).
 2. Ensure the downloaded extension filename is ending with ```.ocmod.zip```.
 3. Login to your OpenCart store as an admin user.
-4. Ensure you have FTP enabled on your server.
-Refer [here] (https://mmosolution.com/How-To-Setup-FTP-For-Opencart.html) on how to enable FTP on your server.
-5. Ensure the FTP user has the correct permissions to read/write the OpenCart directories.
-6. For proper FTP usage, it is recommended to install [QuickFix] (http://www.opencart.com/index.php?route=extension/extension/info&extension_id=18892).
-7. Go to ```Extensions``` > ```Extension Installer```.
+4. Go to ```Extensions``` > ```Extension Installer```.
-8. Click Upload > select the ```.ocmod.zip``` extension you had downloaded earlier > Click Continue.
+5. Click Upload > select the ```.ocmod.zip``` extension you had downloaded earlier > Click Continue.
-9. Go to ```Extensions > Modifications```.
+6. Go to ```Extensions > Modifications```.
 Click on the Refresh button.
+7. Go to ```ashboard > Settings > Theme```.
+Click on the Refresh button.
-10. Go to ```Extensions > Modules > AfterShip Track Shipment v2.0``` and click Edit
+8. Go to ```Extensions > Extensions ```.
+Choose Modules, Click on the AfterShip Track Shipment v2.2 install and click Edit
-11. Once you are inside, enable the App, insert your Aftership API key and your username.
+9. Once you are inside, enable the App, insert your Aftership API key and your username.
 If you don't have Aftership account, API or Username.
 Follow the next steps:
-   * Create new Aftership account [here](https://www.aftership.com/signup).
+   * Create new Aftership account [here](https://accounts.aftership.com/register).
    * Create new Aftership API [here](https://www.aftership.com/apps), install API, and generate one API Key.
-   * Create new Aftership Username [here](https://secure.aftership.com/users/profile).
+   * Create new Aftership Username [here](https://accounts.aftership.com/brand-settings).
-12. Click on the Refresh button.
+10. Click on the Refresh button.
-13. Verify that module is Enabled and the Courier List from AfterShip has been updated in OpenCart.
+11. Verify that module is Enabled and the Courier List from AfterShip has been updated in OpenCart.

 ##FAQ and troubleshooting